A

 Asbury, David

-David Asbury was convicted of murder in a 1997 SCRO murder investigation based on fingerprint
+David Asbury was convicted of murder in a 1997 SCRO murder investigation based on fingerprint evidence.
+The conviction was later overturned however the SCRO refused to admit to an erroneous identification.

 See Errors.

-Ashbaugh, Staff Sergeant David R. (Mar.
+Ashbaugh, Staff Sergeant David Robinson (Mar.
 11, 1946-present)

 Authority